Leon Henkin: Completeness theorems

 Among the other theorems of completeness given by Henkin, the most relevant is perhaps that of the completeness of Church's Theory of Types, which is the first of the completeness theorems Henkin proved.
-Then, he adapted the method developed in that proof to prove the completeness of other deductive systems.
-This method has continued to be used to give proofs of completeness in both classical and non-classical logics, and it has become the usual proof of completeness for First-Order Logic in Logic textbooks.
+Then, he adopted the method developed in that proof to prove the completeness of other deductive systems.
+This method has continued to be used to give proofs of completeness in both classical and non-classical logics, and it has become the usual proof of completeness for first-order logic in Logic textbooks.
 When Henkin published this result in 1949, completeness was not even part of the canonical subjects covered by the textbooks; some twenty years later, this theorem, along with its proof and corollaries, was part of virtually every Logic textbook.
 As for non-classical logics, Henkin's method can be used, among other things, to extend the completeness of Fuzzy Logic from first order to higher order, producing a complete Fuzzy Type Theory; it also offers a way to obtain results that link classical logic with intuitionist logic; and it allows one to test results of completeness in other non-classical logics, as in the cases of Hybrid Type Theory and Equational Hybrid Propositional Type Theory.

-The Discovery of the Completeness Theorems
+The discovery of the completeness theorems

-Despite being one of his best known results, Henkin got to the proof of the completeness of first-order logic "accidentally", trying to prove a completely different result.
+Despite being one of his best-known results, Henkin got to the proof of the completeness of first-order logic "accidentally", trying to prove a completely different result.
 The order of publication of his articles and even the order of presentation of the theorems in his 1947 dissertation does not reflect the evolution that followed the ideas that led him to his completeness results.
 However, Henkin simplifies the difficult task of tracing the development and shaping of his ideas by his article "The discovery of my completeness proofs", published in 1996.
 In it, he describes the process of the development of his dissertation.
 He doesn't only explain the content of his work, but he also explains the ideas that led to it, from his first logic courses in College until the end of the writing of his thesis.

-At the end of the war, Henkin returned to Princeton to complete his doctoral studies, for which he still had to write a dissertation containing an original research.
+At the end of the war, Henkin returned to Princeton to complete his doctoral studies, for which he still had to write a dissertation containing original research.
 As soon as he arrived at Princeton, he attended Church's course in logic that had begun one month earlier, which dealt with Frege's theory of "sense and reference".
 Motivated by Frege's ideas, Church wanted to put them into practice through a formal axiomatic theory.
-To do so, he took the simple Theory of Types he had published a few years earlier, and supplied it with a hierarchy of types, inspired by the idea of "sense" exposed by Frege.
+To do so, he took the simple Theory of Types he had published a few years earlier and supplied it with a hierarchy of types, inspired by the idea of "sense" exposed by Frege.
 It was in this course that Henkin became acquainted with Church's Theory of Types, which he found of great interest.
 He immediately made a conjecture about it, whose proof he hoped could become his doctoral dissertation.